Skip to main content

 It has a known x and y co-ordinates in a graph.

-In an elliptic curve, private and public key values define the curve.
-G defines a specific value in the curve.
-Adding G to G multiple times gives another point in the graph which is no where near to the original G's co-ordinates.
+In an elliptic curve, the private and public key values define the curve.
+G is a specific point on it.
+Adding G to itself many times gives another point.
+It's nowhere near the original G.